|Governor||Role||Category||Term of office expires||Business Interests|

 I joined the governing body in February 2016.
 As well as chair of governors, my roles within the governing body is finance and leadership, management and staff development.
 I am involved with the annual budget setting and regular monitoring to ensure spend is in line with the school improvement development plan and the budgets set.
-I have a daughter in year 2 so can be found most mornings and afternoons outside Horse Chestnut Class.
-I have a younger child, currently attending Stepping Stones Day Nursery, who will start school in September 2019.
+My background is in accountancy and I have 2 daughters.
+The eldest is now in year 3 over at Woodland View Junior School and I have a younger child, currently attending Stepping Stones Day Nursery, who will start school in September 2019.

 I joined the governing body as a co-opted governor to help support the school.
-My areas of responsibility are Safeguarding an safer recruitment, attendance and as well as being the link governor for the EYFS.
+My areas of responsibility are Safeguarding and safer recruitment, attendance, GDPR, as well as being the link governor for the EYFS.
 I am currently an adviser for Norfolk County Council Intervention and Inspection Service, supporting schools to make rapid improvements and ensure the best outcomes for children.
 Although I trained as a secondary music teacher, I now work across all phases in education.
 I am excited to serve as a governor.
 In my spare time I enjoy spending time with my family, serving at church, playing piano and running.

 There are four categories of governor which must be represented on the governing body: parents, school staff, the Local Education Authority (LEA) and the community.